About Digital Bridge

 Co-design sessions with healthcare providers who are involved in the transition process, such as primary care physicians, pharmacists, occupational therapists, nurses, personal support workers, and more, will help us understand how Digital Bridge can aid in communication and coordination between all of the different healthcare providers, while maintaining their existing workflow.

-Check out our February newsletter for more information about co-design and updates on Digital Bridge!
+Check out our newsletters for more information about co-design and updates on Digital Bridge!